scholarslab/clockwork/sonification.md

 bodyclass: sonificationpage
 ---
   <p>
-    <b>ClockWork</b> is a multidimensional method for representing the purchasing power of wages against commodities over time in sound using hte programming language SuperCollider.
+    <b>ClockWork</b> is a multidimensional method for representing the purchasing power of wages against commodities over time in sound using the programming language SuperCollider.
 Here are six example sonifications (with video representations of the sound) that demonstrate the output of our method for inspiration.
   </p>
   <p>
     In the first two sonifications, we made use of two variables: pitch and volume.
 As the price of gasoline rises or falls, so does pitch.
 Correspondingly, the more of a given hour's work at minimum wage is required to purchase a gallon of gasoline, the louder the sound becomes.